 There are however, hundreds of tiny practices and small changes we can make to shift our perspective, shift our physiology and really shift the way we relate to the world.
 Need some inspiration?
 Check out Pedram Shojai’s The Art of Stopping Time which has 100 of these micro-practices for you to try.

-I kind of cringe to admit it, but I used to be high-strung and frequently irritable or tense.
+I kind of cringe to admit how bad it was, but I used to be high-strung and frequently irritable or tense.
 I remember people asking me if I was okay because I ‘seemed tense’ (P.S.
 I don’t know a better way to annoy someone who is already stressed).

 Today I sort of laugh to myself when people tell me what a calming presence I have and how they feel more relaxed just being with me, because it’s almost hard to believe how much has changed.
 But of course, this shift didn’t “just happen” – it took consistent baby steps in the right direction.